Eleven-Faced Avalokitesvara Heart Dharani Sutra: Versions

 It should be kept in mind that until the discovery of the Gilgit manuscripts in 1931, the Ekadaśamukha-sūtra was known only from the Chinese and Tibetan versions, which in turn were retranslated into Sanskrit.
 This means that the original language text could only be studied from 1931.
 Unfortunately, the manuscripts found dating from the 5th or 6th century are deteriorated or incomplete, and it is often difficult to reconstruct the exact text.

 Hence the differences mentioned (at best), or (at worst), the near impossibility of reconstructing the text in its entirety.
 The Indian scholar Nalinaksha Dutt carried out, between 1939 and 1943, a considerable work of reconstitution of the Sanskrit manuscripts, without however translating them into English.

+The Dhāraṇī

 The Heart-dhāraṇī of Avalokiteśvara-ekadaśamukha Sūtra

-The text introduces the heart dharani of the Bodhisattva, Avalokitesvara, as the following lines, translated by Prof. Abe indicate:
+The text introduces the heart dhāraṇī of the Bodhisattva, Avalokitesvara, as the following lines, translated by Prof. Abe indicate: